narendly/narendly.github.io/README.md

 - [Here](https://docs.google.com/spreadsheets/d/1-mFhtp_NncUUs5-h-z6MeQCSnZJQvV9UDCOnsH6N1ZY/edit?usp=sharing) is elapsed time measured by using  `System.nanoTime()` command.

+- The following is a MATLAB Plot
 ![Elapsed Time (ns) vs Number of Cores](https://github.com/narendly/narendly.github.io/blob/master/Plot.png?raw=true)

+- It is seen that when you increase the number of cores from 1 to 2, we see a noticeable improvement in performance.
+However, as you add more cores, the degree of improvement decreases.

 ## Script and Dataset ##